aws-samples/amazon-S3-cache-with-amazon-elasticache-redis/README.md

 1. run **flush_redis.py** (this deletes all your keys)

 2. Next run **lazy_load.py** found within the following directory (amazon-S3-cache-with-amazon-elasticache-redis/examples/lazyload).
-Upon first run, you should notice a cache MISS upon first run.
-Run it again and the following request will return a cache HIT.
+Upon first run, you will notice a cache MISS because the object was not initially cached in redis.
+Run the script again and you will now notice a cache HIT since the object was set into redis after the initial cache miss.

 ## Terminate your environment